chanhaosheng/myrepo/README.md

 <br>

 **To start flask API using docker:**
-- Run From `base/asr` folder to build and up docker
+- Run from `base/asr` folder to build and up docker
 ```
 ./run-docker-compose-asr.sh
 ```